bbrk24/Trilangle/README.md

 ### Truth Machine

-Reads a single character in.
-If the character is '0', it prints back a single zero and exits.
-If the character is '1', it prints infinitely many ones back.
+Reads a single number in.
+If the number is 0, it prints back a single zero and exits.
+If the number is 1, it prints infinitely many ones back.

 ```
-     i
+    ?
-    o <
+   ! <
-   " .
-7
+  ( @ 7
-  1 . @ #
- \ - < . .
+ \ < . #
-^ 1 " / . .
+^ ) / . .
 ```

 ### Prime Test